DeepYoke/ToxiMol/README.md

 - 🧪 A curated dataset of **560 toxic molecules** across **11 task types**, including functional group preservation, endpoint-specific detoxification, and mechanism-aware edits.
 - 🧭 An expert-informed **Mechanism-Aware Prompt Annotation Pipeline**, tailored for general-purpose and chemical-aware models.

-The **ToxiEval** evaluation framework, offering automated assessment on:
+The **ToxiEval** evaluation framework, offers an automated assessment on:
   - Safety Score
   - Quantitative Estimate of Drug-likeness
   - Synthetic Accessibility Score